dinvincible98/ME449-Robot-Manipulation/README.md

 # Results

-*Best: It solves a pick-and-place task with a mini Xerr value where the initial and final configurations of the cube are at the default locations in the capstone CoppeliaSim scene.
+1.Best: It solves a pick-and-place task with a mini Xerr value where the initial and final configurations of the cube are at the default locations in the capstone CoppeliaSim scene.

 	The initial configuration of the cube: